lordspline/linux/Documentation/networking/l2tp.rst

 session type.
 With L2TPv2, the session always carries PPP traffic.
 With L2TPv3, the session can carry Ethernet frames (Ethernet pseudowire) or other data types such as PPP, ATM, HDLC or Frame Relay.
-Linux currently implements only Ethernet and PPP session types.
+Peenux currently implements only Ethernet and PPP session types.

 Some L2TP session types also have a socket (PPP pseudowires) while others do not (Ethernet pseudowires).